-Everyone that has been watching this series knows it's full of disturbing characters and stories that make you check under your bed before you go to sleep (with the lights on, of course); but there are many interesting or fun facts about American Horror Story you might not know.
-And many that make it seem even creepier than it already is.
-Since I haven't watched anything from Season 4 (I want to wait till it's over and make a marathon out of it), I'll focus on the first 3 seasons here.
+Everyone who has been watching this series knows it's full of disturbing characters and stories that make you check under your bed before you go to sleep (with the lights on, of course).
+However, there are many interesting or fun American Horror Story facts you might not know yet.
+Many of these details make the show seem even creepier than it already is.
+Since I haven't watched anything from Season 4 yet (I want to wait until it's over and make a marathon out of it), I'll focus on the first three seasons here.
 So, here are 10 facts about American Horror Story you have to know!

 1. The Creators Love Their Musicals!

 One of the most surprising facts about American Horror Story, if you're not already aware of it, is that its creators are also the ones who co-created Glee.
-They must have a lot of talent to be able to produce such fundamentally different works.
-Well, they do have one thing in common, I guess.
-Remember the "Name Game" scene from Asylum?
+Ryan Murphy and Brad Falchuk must have an incredible amount of talent to be able to produce such fundamentally different works.
+Well, they do have one thing in common: a flair for the dramatic.
+Remember the iconic "Name Game" scene from Asylum?
+It's a perfect example of their musical roots bleeding into the horror genre.

 2. The Rubber Man

-While I'm more of a McDermott Fan, I'm sure there are many of you who'll find it very… intriguing that Evan Peters split a lot of his Rubber Man costumes doing stunts.
-Also, he had to use lubricant to be able to slip into thee latex suit.
+While I'm personally more of a McDermott fan, I'm sure there are many of you who'll find it very intriguing that Evan Peters split a lot of his Rubber Man costumes while performing stunts.
+The physical demands of the role were quite high.
+Also, he reportedly had to use lubricant just to be able to slip into the tight latex suit.
+It sounds like a lot of work for such a terrifying visual!

 3. Oops!

-While we're still on Even Peters (figuratively, ladies!), did you know he accidentally flashed Jessica Lange and Sarah Paulson during a shower scene in Asylum?
+While we're still on the topic of Evan Peters (figuratively, ladies!), did you know he accidentally flashed Jessica Lange and Sarah Paulson during a shower scene in Asylum?
+According to this point, the set was already quite intense, so this little mishap probably added some unexpected levity (or more awkwardness) to the production of the show.

 4. The Murder House

-One of the creepier facts about American Horror Story is that the estate where Murder House is set has been on the market repeatedly during the last few years… without selling.
-Maybe there is some truth behind the story in Season 1!
-From 17 million dollars in 2012, the price was reduced to only $4.45 million in 2014.
-It's now labeled "unavailable", so I guess we'll see what happens.
+One of the creepier facts about American Horror Story is that the estate where Murder House is set has been on the market repeatedly during the last few years without selling.
+Maybe there is some truth behind the haunting story in Season 1!
+The property, known as the Rosenheim Mansion, saw its price drop from $17 million in 2012 to only $4.45 million in 2014.
+It's now labeled "unavailable," so I guess we'll see what happens next with this legendary location.
+Check out our horror movies guide for more spooky settings.

 Embrace the power of cinematic storytelling by enjoying films with simple yet captivating names.
 Explore this curated list of fascinating one word movie titles, designed especially for women who value compelling narratives and thought-provoking themes.
 These titles offer a fresh perspective on femininity and the nuances of womanhood, allowing you to embark on memorable viewing experiences from the comfort of your home.